 - New Mexico (June 2012-May 2021)

-Implementing regionalized healthcare systems focusing on the unique pediatric anatomical, developmental, physiological, and psychological needs of children, while integrating the complex, geographical, and cultural diversities of tribal, territorial, insular, and rural locations, provides the focal point for the EMSC SPROC Program.
-SPROC projects work to develop and implement regionalized systems of care that encompass the sharing of resources and improving access to pediatric healthcare services in tribal, territorial, insular, and rural areas.
+Implementing regionalized healthcare systems focusing on the unique pediatric anatomical, developmental, physiological, and psychological needs of children, while integrating the complex, geographical, and cultural diversities of tribal, territorial, insular, and rural locations, provided the focal point for the EMSC SPROC Program.
+SPROC projects worked to develop and implement regionalized systems of care that encompassed the sharing of resources and improving access to pediatric healthcare services in tribal, territorial, insular, and rural areas.

 SPROC Logic Model

-HRSA goals for EMSC program: strengthen health systems to support the delivery of quality health services, assure health workforce is trained to provide high quality, culturally and linguistically appropriate care, promote innovative and cost efficient approaches to improve health, and lead and collaborative with others to help communities strengthen resources that improve health for the population.
+HRSA goals for the SPROC Program: strengthen health systems to support the delivery of quality health services, assure health workforce is trained to provide high quality, culturally and linguistically appropriate care, promote innovative and cost efficient approaches to improve health, and lead and collaborative with others to help communities strengthen resources that improve health for the population.